Skip To Main Content

 Stephen Vowles - Skokie and Washburne Band

 Mr. Vowles teaches instrumental music at The Skokie School and The Carleton Washburne School, where we work together exploring musical instruments and learning how music works from the inside out.
 He joined Winnetka #36 in 1998.
 He lives with his wife Devon in Glencoe, where she appreciates that he practices his French Horn at school.
 His original hometown is Fairfax, Vermont.
 Before joining Winnetka, Mr. Vowles taught high school and middle school at Westtown School in Pennsylvania and rebuilt music programs in Thornton Fractional North High School, Lincoln Elementary School, and Burnham Elementary School in Calumet City, Illinois.
-Mr. Vowles studied at Oberlin Conservatory, Bachelor of Music in Horn Performance and Music Education (1989,1990); Northwestern University, Master of Music (1994) and Postgraduate Study (1999-2008); and WestChester University, Philosophy (1992).
+Mr. Vowles studied at Oberlin Conservatory, Bachelor of Music in Horn Performance and Music Education (1989,1990); Northwestern University, Master of Music (1994) and Postgraduate Study (1999-2008); and Westchester University, Philosophy (1992).

 Gary Wendt- Hubbard Woods School